Middle School (Grades 7-8)

 Science

-The goal of the middle school science curriculum is to teach students to learn the way scientists learn.
+The goal of the Middle School science curriculum is to teach students to learn the way scientists learn.
 They explore interesting questions and challenges, reading about what other scientists have discovered, investigating, experimenting, gathering evidence, and forming explanations.
 Middle School students learn to collaborate with others to find answers and to share their learning in a variety of ways.
 In the process, they come to see science in a whole new, exciting way that motivates them throughout their educational experiences and beyond.

-Curriculum: Students learn within the framework of Project Based Inquiry Science or PBIS.
+Students learn within the framework of Project Based Inquiry Science or PBIS.
 In project-based inquiry learning, students investigate scientific content and learn science practices in the context of attempting to address challenges in or answer questions about the world around them.

 Early activities introducing students to a challenge help them to generate issues that need to be investigated, making inquiry a student-driven endeavor.
 Students investigate as scientists would, through observations, designing and running experiments, designing, building, and running models, reading written material, and so on, as appropriate.
 Throughout each project, students might make use of technology and computer tools that support their efforts in observation, experimentation, modeling, analysis, and reflection.
 The teacher supports and guides the student inquiries by framing the guiding challenge or question, presenting crucial lessons, managing the sequencing of activities, and eliciting and steering discussion and collaboration among the students.
 At the completion of a project, students publicly exhibit what they have learned along with their solutions to the specific challenge.
 Personal reflection to help students learn from the experience is embedded in student activities, as are opportunities for assessment.